 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Even though the calendar says it’s fall, the thermometer says it’s still summer.
-That means there’s still time for one last trip to the beach.
-Spending the day at the beach can be challenging when you have kids in tow, especially if your kids are toddlers or babies.
-So, to help make your family’s days of sun and sand easier, I’ve rounded up 13 of the best tips for a successful beach trip with kids.
-Let’s get started!
+Beach trips can be a lot of fun for families.
+But, spending the day at the beach can be challenging when you have kids, especially if your kids are babies or toddlers.
+So, to make your family’s days of sun and sand easier, I’ve rounded up 15 of the best tips for successful beach trips with kids.

 1. Get there early.